Privacy Vulnerability of Split Computing to Data-Free Model Inversion Attacks: Method

 \subsection{Divide-and-Conquer Inversion}

-DNNs have a compositional structure, consisting of layers or even blocks operating on the propagated tensor called a feature map.
-Several studies have revealed that neural networks produce more complicated feature maps of higher non-linearity and capacity as the depth increases~\citep{bianchini2014complexity,eldan2016power,telgarsky2016benefits,raghu2017expressive}.
-As a result, the difficulty of DNN inversion was reported in previous work~\citep{Gilbert2017,RN58,Dosovitskiy2016,Fangchang2018}.

-To circumvent the difficulty of approximating all stacked layers jointly from scratch, we first partition the overall inversion problem into several layer-(or block-)wise inversion sub-problems before integrating them together for refinement.
-To this end, we introduce a simple yet effective inversion strategy called \textbf{D}ivide-and-\textbf{C}onquer \textbf{I}nversion~(DCI) that progressively inverts the computational flow of DNNs and gradually refines them.
-Different from a direct end-to-end inversion, DCI has two advantages: (i) a single layer~(or block) has less non-linearity and complexity, thus is easier to be inverted; (ii) DCI provides richer supervision signal across layers~(or blocks), while the overall inversion only utilizes supervision at the two ends of the target model.
-Both strengths make the optimization more effective, stable, and data efficient.
+DNN consists of blocks of layers, with each layer producing an intermediate feature map that is consumed by the next layer as input.
+Prior research has demonstrated that neural networks produce more abstract feature maps as the depth increases~\cite{bianchini2014complexity,eldan2016power,telgarsky2016benefits,raghu2017expressive}.
+Consequently, existing studies have reported the difficulty of inverting deep models~\cite{Gilbert2017,RN58,Dosovitskiy2016,Fangchang2018}.
+To circumvent the difficulty of approximating all stacked layers, we first split the overall inversion problem into several layer-(or block-)wise inversion sub-problems before combining them.
+To this end, we present a simple yet effective inversion strategy called \textbf{D}ivide-and-\textbf{C}onquer \textbf{I}nversion~(DCI) that progressively inverts the computational flow of DNNs.
+Comparing to end-to-end inversions~\cite{zhang2020secret,wang2021variational}, DCI has two advantages: (1) a single layer~(or block) has less non-linearity and complexity, and is therefore easier to invert; (2) DCI provides richer supervision signals across layers~(or blocks), whereas the overall inversion only utilizes supervision at the two ends (\ie, the input and output) of the target model.